replicatedhq/kURL/docs/ipv6.md

 ## Host Requirements

-* 3.10 kernel does not work with Kubernetes 1.19.
-CentOS/RHEL 7 probably work if you upgrade the kernel.

 * IPv6 forwarding must be enabled and bridge-call-nf6tables must be enabled.
 The installer does this automatically and configures this to persist after reboots.